newtonkiragu/pean-designers.io/README.md

 # Pean

-This is an online E-commerce Website where a User can Search for Clothes,Jewelery and shoes and also purchase them.
+This is an online E-commerce Website where a User can Search for Clothes,Jewelery and shoes and also purchase them using a credit card.

 ## Prerequisites